-Fig. 3 depicts an example where a representative deadline distribution based algorithm ProLis [16] is applied to schedule the application of Fig. 2 in an MEC network consisting of five edge servers configured in TABLE 2. $p_u$ , $c_u$ , and $d_u$ represent each server's processing capability, execution costs, and bandwidths, respectively.
+Fig. 3 depicts an example where a representative deadline distribution based algorithm ProLis [16] is applied to schedule the application of Fig. 2 in an MEC network consisting of five edge servers configured in Table 2. p_u , c_u , and d_u represent each server's processing capability, execution costs, and bandwidths, respectively.
 In this example, each server has an identical transmission time with other servers.
-The server configurations are generated according to TABLE 3, and the detailed description is in Section 5.
+The server configurations are generated according to Table 3, and the detailed description is in Section 5.
 The deadline is set to 360.
 In Fig. 3, ProLis [16] generates a unsuccessful schedule plan.
-As shown in the Gantt chart on the left and the table of scheduling results on the bottom right, the task $v{j,9}$ 's output data transmission finish time is later than other predecessors of task $v{j,12}$ , which causes the lateness of the application.
-From the table of different execution servers for task $v{j,9}$ on the upper right, it can be observed that when making the scheduling decision for task $v{i,9}$ , ProLis only considers the finish time of task $v{i,9}$ but ignores the long transmission time produced by the considerable output data of $v{j,9}$ and the limited bandwidth of $s_5$ .
-Though task $v{j,9}$ finishes before its sub-deadline (i.e., 309) on $s_5$ , the sink task $v{j,12}$ is eventually late due to the aforementioned long transmission time.
-Whereas considering the output data transmission and selecting $s_2$ or $s_3$
+As shown in the Gantt chart on the left and the table of scheduling results on the bottom right, the task $v{i,9}$'s output data transmission finish time is later than other predecessors of task $v{i,12}$, which causes the lateness of the application.
+From the table of different execution servers for task $v{i,9}$ on the upper right, it can be observed that when making the scheduling decision for task $v{i,9}$, ProLis only considers the finish time of task $v{i,9}$ but ignores the long transmission time produced by the considerable output data of $v{j,9}$ and the limited bandwidth of s_5 .
+Though task $v{j,9}$ finishes before its sub-deadline (i.e., 309) on s_5 , the sink task $v{j,12}$ is eventually late due to the aforementioned long transmission time.
+Whereas considering the output data transmission and selecting s_2 or s_3 instead of s_5 can make the application complete before the deadline, even though they do not satisfy the sub-deadline of task $v{j,9}$.
+The simple example shows the importance of considering the future impacts when scheduling dependent tasks in MEC.